dliang5299/MIDS-203-TV-Regression-Project/README.md

 2024-04-10

-Please see "Godsee_Karanveer_Deric_Lab2_Report.Rmd" for backup code.
+Please see "Godsee_Karanveer_Deric_Lab2_Report.Rmd" for backup code on data processing and modeling.

 ## Introduction